Jacques Loom Documentation

 To make Jacquard weaving more accessible and tackle the problems mentioned previously, I want to design an inexpensive and small Open Hardware open hardware Jacquard loom for private and small-scale usage.
 A new warp selection mechanism will make the loom significantly cheaper and smaller to build than the current industry standards but compromises speed and tissue density as a trade-off.

-the test rig for the warp selection mechanism The test rig for experimenting with different warp selection mechanisms
+The test rig for experimenting with different warp selection mechanisms

 The project will be an open hardware project- comprehensible for other people to rebuild and improve with a transparent development phase through a build log on this website.
 I try to explain and illuminate my (design) decisions in this particular regard.
 The CAD files, Gerber files and schematics, bill of materials, software code and detailed assembly instructions will be available to the public.
 The ultimate goal is a fully functional machine that goes beyond a proof of concept status and serves as a real production tool.